sharf-shawon/GameOfNodes/README.md

   - Tailscale (Headscale) ensures end-to-end encryption between all homelab nodes and cloud services.

 - **Encryption at Rest:**
-  - All data stored locally (TrueNAS) and remotely (off-site backups) is encrypted.
+  - All data stored locally (TrueNAS) and remotely (off-site and cloud backups) is encrypted.
   - This includes media, critical services data, configuration files, and backup archives.

 - **Network Segmentation:**